Thyagi: Soundtrack

-Soundtrack was composed by M. S. Viswanathan, with lyrics by Kannadasan and Vaali.
+Soundtrack was composed by M. S. Viswanathan.

 Controversy

 Thyagi was initially denied a censor certificate by the censor board.
 One of the members claimed that the makers of the film retained the scenes which were deleted in the original Kannada film.

+Reception

+Thiraignani of Kalki found the plot similar to Sangili which also starred Ganesan and directed by Rajendran but the director has shown variation in dealing the subject and praised Ganesan's acting in dual roles and concluded that it is obvious that the censor board has troubled the film more than cruel people torturing Ganesan in the film.